BENNI-GITHUB/project-02-climate-change/README.md

 - The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues noted.

 ### Device Testing
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8, iPhoneX and iPad to ensure responsiveness on various screen sizes in both portrait and landscape mode.
+- The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S23 Ultra, iPhone Xs max and iPad to ensure responsiveness on various screen sizes in both portrait and landscape mode.
 The website performed as intended.
 The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.
 - I also used the following website to test responsiveness:
     - [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fbenni-github.github.io%2Fproject-02-climate-change%2F)